 We mark the 10th year of our International Futures series at a time of global uncertainty and upheaval, with the potential to significantly undermine the liberal international order that has prevailed for decades.
 This latest meeting will examine a wide range of trends, challenges and opportunities and ask what they mean for the future of the liberal international order over the next 10-15 years.

-This high level meeting will convene policy planners and opinion formers, horizon scanners/futurists and academics alongside industry, think tanks and other experts from a range of countries.
-Through a mixture of plenary and breakout sessions, the roundtable will inform policy planning, discuss implications of current trends and provide context for planning and decision making.
+This high level meeting convened policy planners and opinion formers, horizon scanners/futurists and academics alongside industry, think tanks and other experts from a range of countries.
+Through a mixture of plenary and breakout sessions, the roundtable informed policy planning, discuss implications of current trends and provide context for planning and decision making.

-- Assist senior level officials to consider international mid and long term perspectives
+- Assisted senior level officials to consider international mid and long term perspectives

-- Provide insights into how different countries, organisations and actors plan for the future
+- Provided insights into how different countries, organisations and actors plan for the future

-- Assist participants to reach a common understanding of long term trends and their implications for policy formulation and practical application
+- Assisted participants to reach a common understanding of long term trends and their implications for policy formulation and practical application

-- Support national and international policy planning institutions in their contribution to global dialogue in the context of the challenges to existing thinking
+- Supported national and international policy planning institutions in their contribution to global dialogue in the context of the challenges to existing thinking

-- Develop and deepen relationships with international partners, strengthening and consolidating the emerging networks of ‘futurists’
+- Developed and deepen relationships with international partners, strengthening and consolidating the emerging networks of ‘futurists’

-In a world in which power and the global economy are becoming more contested, and liberal rules, multilateralism and globalisation are increasingly challenged, this meeting will ask what this means for the future of the liberal international order.
+In a world in which power and the global economy are becoming more contested, and liberal rules, multilateralism and globalisation are increasingly challenged, this meeting asked what this means for the future of the liberal international order.